Programming as Theory Building: Peter Naur's Essay

 From Yakuake to Kitty: My Transition to a Modern Terminal

-Posted on Thu, 25 Dec 2025 in Systems • Tagged with kitty, yakuake, terminal, linux, productivity, tools
+Posted on Thu, 25 Dec 2025 in Infraestructura • Tagged with kitty, yakuake, terminal, linux, productividad, herramientas

 Exploring the reasons and benefits of switching from Yakuake to Kitty for a more powerful and customizable terminal experience.